 A transfer box contains several components and acts as a shifter for the car to transfer control to a two-wheel drive or a four-wheel drive.
 The transfer case also puts the car in a differential lock as well in stormy or snowy conditions.
 This shift can be an automatic or manual transmission.

 What If a Transfer Box Fails?

 You might also hear grinding sounds coming from your car, which is the sound of a badly working transfer case, and that is the time when you know things are not going well.
-Most of the times, the seal that contains the fluid which keeps the transfer box running smoothly leaks fluid, and due to increased friction, the transfer case doesn’t perform as it should.
+Most of the time, the seal that contains the fluid that keeps the transfer box running smoothly leaks fluid, and due to increased friction, the transfer case doesn’t perform as it should.